prjw/pomodorino/README.md

 pomodorian
 ==========

-A simple pomodoro application written in python.
+A simple pomodoro application written in Python.